Bangladesh–India relations: Diplomatic events

-On 6 December, Bangladesh and India celebrate Friendship Day commemorating India's recognition of Bangladesh and the continued friendship between the two countries.
+On 6 December, Bangladesh and India celebrate Friendship Day, commemorating India's recognition of Bangladesh and the continued friendship between the two countries.

-From November 2013, A Wagah Border-like ceremony is being organised at Petrapole (in West Bengal, India) - Benapole (Bangladesh) border checkpoint.
-The ceremony which includes parades, march-past and lowering of the national flag of both the countries is now a daily routine, at sundown, on the eastern border.
+Since November 2013, a "Wagah Border-like ceremony" was being organised at the Petrapole-Benapole border checkpoint.
+The ceremony included parades, a march-past and lowering of the national flags of both countries at sundown on the eastern border.